$\eta$-Ricci solitons and $\eta$-Einstein metrics on weak $\beta$-Kenmotsu $f$-manifolds

 \section{Abstract}

-The study is motivated by the interest in metric $f$-contact geometry and Ricci-type solitons in theoretical physics and geometry.
-Weak $f$-structures on a smooth manifold $M^{2n+s}\ (s>1)$ have been introduced by V.~Rovenski and R.~Wolak as a generalization of $f$-structures by K.~Yano.
-In~this paper, we introduce new structures of this kind called weak $\beta$-Kenmotsu $f$-structures as a generalization of the concept by K.~Kenmotsu (and its extensions by other geometers) and explore their properties and geometrical interpretations.
-The~paper demonstrates that a weak $\beta$-Kenmotsu $f$-manifold is locally a twisted/warped product of $\mathbb{R}^s$ and a weak K\"{a}hlerian manifold.
-It also shows that such manifolds with constant $\beta$ and an $\eta$-Ricci soliton structure have constant scalar curvature and can be $\eta$-Einstein~manifolds.
+Recent interest among geometers in $f$-structures of K.~Yano is due to the study of topology and dynamics of contact foliations, which generalize the flow of the Reeb vector field on contact manifolds to higher dimensions.
+Weak metric structures introduced by V.~Rovenski and R.~Wolak as a generalization of Hermitian and K\"{a}hler structures, as well as $f$-structures, allow a fresh look at the classical theory.
+In~this paper, we study a new $f$-structure of this kind, called the weak $\beta$-Kenmotsu $f$-structure, as a generalization of K.~Kenmotsu's concept.
+We~prove that a weak $\beta$-Kenmotsu $f$-manifold is locally a twisted product of the Euclidean space and a weak K\"{a}hler mani\-fold.
+Our main results show that such manifolds with $\beta=const$ and equipped with an $\eta$-Ricci soliton structure whose potential vector field satisfies certain conditions are $\eta$-Einstein~manifolds of constant scalar~curvature.

-\textbf{Keywords}: Twisted product, $\beta$-Kenmotsu $f$-manifold, $\eta$-Einstein manifold, $\eta$-Ricci soliton
+\textbf{Keywords}: Twisted product; $\beta$-Kenmotsu $f$-manifold; $\eta$-Einstein manifold; $\eta$-Ricci soliton